-To test for any spurious correlations between our IVs and the outcome variable (i.e., the compliance behavior of the second generation), we further create placebo father-child pairs.
-In particular, we assign each father to a child in our dataset who is closest in terms of observable characteristics to his own child.
-We implement this via nearest neighbor matching, using the following list of observable characteristics: total commuting distance, distance-to-bracket, sex, year of birth, citizenship, educational attainment, occupation, earnings, firm size, sector of employment, and zip-code of residence.
+To implement the match of placebo father-child, we use nearest neighbor matching based on the following list of observable characteristics: total commuting distance, distance-to-next-higher-bracket, sex, year of birth, citizenship, educational attainment, occupation, earnings, firm size, sector of employment, and zip-code of residence.
 To increase the quality of our matches, we allow for replacement when applying the nearest neighbor match.
 Table 10 reproduces the estimations presented in Table 9 based on these placebo father-child pairs.
-Across all tax evasion indicators and methods, we find no significant effect of the matched father's tax compliance behavior on the child's compliance.
-Thus, the result of the placebo test suggest that the intergenerational transmission found in our main results is not driven by common trends towards non-compliance between the first and second generations in our data.
+Across all tax evasion indicators and methods, we find no significant effect of the matched placebo father's tax compliance behavior on the child's compliance.
+Thus, the result suggests that our main results are not driven by shared environmental factors, but solely relate to the intergenerational transmission from fathers to children.